Tap to Read ➤

 Your browser doesn't support HTML5 video.

-Frank Epperson was a kid when he discovered that mixing sugary soda powder and water makes for an awesome treat.
-He combined his own last name with ‘icicles’ and named them epsicles.
+As a kid, Frank Epperson discovered the delight of mixing sugary soda powder and water.
+He combined his last name with 'icicles' and named them Epsicles.

 By the time Frank applied for a patent in 1920, he had his kids, who chose to name their pops creation, 'popsicles'!